 Should Vegans take multivitamins?

 Vegans should take multivitamins as a simple way to make up for any nutrients they cannot easily obtain from diet alone (know more about nutrient deficiencies here).
 For example, vegans are often deficient in vitamin B12, calcium, zinc, omega-3 fatty acids which are harder to obtain from a plant-based diet.
 Multivitamins can make up the shortfall in a vegan's nutritional needs in one easy to swallow capsule.

 For more side-effects of going vegan, you can check out the article here.

 Are vitamin tablets vegan?

 Some vitamin tablets are vegan – it depends on the material which has been used for their exterior coating.
-Vegans and vegetarians should avoid gelatin-coated tablets, as gelatin is derived from animal bone marrow.
+Vegans should avoid gelatin-coated tablets, as gelatin is derived from animal bone marrow.
 It’s important to read the ingredients list carefully as they’ll usually list the capsule and what it’s made from separately.

 Is a multivitamin enough for a vegan?